NishuSingh-12/vanilla-javascript-projects/README.md

 A fun and interactive animation built using HTML, CSS, and JavaScript.
 When you click on any letter, it rotates, jumps upward, and increases in size, creating a smooth and playful effect.

+# Project - 5: 🧠 JavaScript Quiz App

+A simple and interactive Quiz App built using HTML, CSS, and JavaScript.
+It tests your JavaScript knowledge with multiple-choice questions and shows your final score at the end.

 ## 👩‍💻 Author

 **Nishu Singh**